Education-Cert Elem Ed (EDC)

 EDC 5445.
 Curriculum and Methods of Mathematics.
 (3 Credits)

-This course will examine the requisite math topics and skills of the early childhood, elementary and middle-level classroom, specifically as they have been constructed following the reformed mathematics movement.
-Attention will be given to multiple means of explanation for math concepts, the use of manipulatives and connections to the Common Core State Standards for Mathematics.
+This course will examine the requisite math topics and skills of the early childhood, elementary and middle-level classroom.
+Attention will be given to multiple means of explanation for math concepts, the use of manipulatives, and connections to the Wisconsin Standards for Mathematics.

 EDC 5480.
 Math in the Middle School.
 (3 Credits)